developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/README.md

 Contains my own notes with some course material to enforce learning experience.

+This came helpful when updating our ancient repositories, which had **Spring integration** modules.

+> I wasn’t sure if I had just broken everything—yikes!
+But now, I finally understand the expected behavior.
+Fear not the dreaded POM hell 🔥 with its cryptic dependencies—your update is on the way!

 This repository is made with [![IntelliJ IDEA](https://img.shields.io/badge/IntelliJIDEA-000000.svg?logo=intellij-idea&logoColor=white)](#) with **Eclipse** hotkeys, therefore it will include configuration files which are related to this IDE this approach will be favored for now. ⚙️

 [The course at Udemy](https://www.udemy.com/course/master-the-basics-of-spring-integration-and-its-components/).